 The backdrop of these conflicts, as mentioned above, was the struggle for hegemony between the western imperialists and the alliance of Russia and China.
 This struggle, which is becoming more and more sharpened, has escalated to the highest levels over Ukraine.
 The result was a confrontation between the pro- Russian Ukrainian President Yanukovych and those supported by the US and Europe.
 This is the result of the Ukrainian government’s refusal to sign the IMF policies and the Ukraine-European Union Association Agreement imposed by the pro-Western side, preferring instead to rapprochement with Russia and the Eurasian Economic Union.
 Indeed, this situation triggered the conflict further.
 The Yevromeydan (Independence Square) protests, which began in November 2013 with the support of Western states, spread across the country.

 The neo-Nazi groups that emerged from these movements came to the fore.
-They collected the statue of Lenin in Kyiv.
+They toppled the statue of Lenin in Kiev.
 They chanted “Ukraine is Europe”.
 Neo-Nazi groups took the lead with their slogans, the banners they carried, the way they dressed, the fires they lit, their attacks, their threats, their racist attitudes.
 Bigoted and racist politicians, journalists, TV personalities and celebrities also took part in this movement that spread across the country.
-Television, press and all media were mobilized, and mass rallies took place,
+Television, press and all media were mobilised, and mass rallies took place,